 What Is an Excavator?

-One of the most notable differences in an excavator is that, unlike a backhoe, its entire cab rotates 360 degrees atop its undercarriage.
+While excavator parts are similar to those of backhoes, excavators greatly differ in rotation capability.
+Unlike a backhoe, the excavator’s entire cab rotates 360 degrees atop its undercarriage.
 Most wheeled and compact excavators also have a dozer blade attached opposite the digging arm.

 Like the backhoe, the excavator also has a range of attachments that make it capable of tasks beyond standard digging, like heavy-duty drilling and demolition.
 Excavators are also often used in conjunction with brush-cutting attachments in forestry projects.